Os Guinness, Author, A Free People’s Suicide: Sustainable Freedom and the American Future

 Guinness: And above all is the one about character because you can see there the constant stress on character or someone like Washington who demonstrated it rather than talking about it, but the difference today—I remember when President Clinton was impeached, that letter by various scholars to the New York Times, “Character didn’t matter.”
 In the modern world what matters is competence.
 You can see that again and again.
 It’s not integrity; it’s compliance and so.
 Well you’ve seen an undermining of virtue.
 Now, of course, even the term virtue today has got a goody-goody sort of connotation; whereas for the framers it was rooted in courage and included all the things like honesty, loyalty, patriotism, character, and so on, which are necessary for a thriving society.
 So we need to be unashamed in recovering these things because they’re vital for business, they’re vital for journalism, they are vital for public life, and so on.

-Mohler: It’s interesting that you mentioned the Clinton Scandals because many American alive today, who are certainly coming into young adulthood, do not even remember that as a historical occurrence.
+Mohler: It’s interesting that you mentioned the Clinton scandals because many Americans alive today, who are certainly coming into young adulthood, do not even remember that as a historical occurrence.
 But I was constantly in the media during those weeks and I remember a debate I had on national television with a liberal theologian who simply said, “This is another illustration of the fact that human beings can’t draw moral judgments; that judgmentalism is wrong and character is simply an out-of-date issue.”
 And so I just turned to him and said, “Do you advise people to hire child molesters as babysitters?”
 And he said, “Of course not, that would be insane.”
 I said, “Well I know that; I just don’t think you know that.
 At least it’s incompatible with your statement.”
 But I think what many people don’t recognize—and reading this point of your book I was very interested, and when I read books I often think, “Okay; I would like to get two or three people in a room.”
 The historian Gordon Wood I thought would be an interesting conversation partner with you there because, as you may know, Gordon Wood is arguing, quite interestingly, that when you look at the founding figures of the American Experiment their definition of character was inherently public.
 It’s not to say they had no concern for private virtue, but they were very concerned that the Republic could only endure if its leaders demonstrated a very public commitment to public virtues.
 And he uses George Washington himself as the greatest example of that, saying that George Washington didn’t claim to be inherently better than his peers only morally superior in terms of his public conduct.
 And, you know, I think we live in a world in which that’s entirely escaped the understanding of people, so people say now, “Well nobody’s perfect.”
-Well George Washington knew that no one was perfect and starting with himself, but it’s still very necessary to uphold public virtue.
+Well George Washington knew that no one was perfect and started with himself, but it’s still very necessary to uphold public virtue.

 Guinness: No; you’re exactly right.
 Not many years ago I was at Yale and a student was arguing that it’s worse to judge evil than to do evil, and that’s just typical of the sort of overspill of the recent postmodernism that has undermined the possibility of making genuine moral judgments.
 And I’m afraid that’s creeping and going further, which is absolutely disastrous.
 But we need to, you know, as Christians, not just admit the darkness, but point out—we’re talking about public life today, but we could take journalism or business and things as simple as trust and things like that are absolutely vital to the world of international business or to journalism.
 How do we trust journalism is different from rumors unless you have a strong view of truth and some measure of trust above all that happens with presidents and so on?
 So I think we as followers of Christ should be unashamed in moving—we’re the great defenders of human dignity, reason, of character and of leadership, and so on, and it’s a great moment as the culture goes crazily down all sorts of other directions.